Otho Scott

 Otho Scott (1796/7 - March 9, 1864) was an American politician and lawyer from Maryland.
 He served as a member of the Maryland Senate, representing Harford County from 1838 to 1843.

+Early life

+Otho Scott read law with Israel D. Maulsby and was admitted to the bar.

 Career

 Otho Scott worked as a lawyer in Maryland.
 He was the chief codifier of the Maryland code in 1860.
+He was counsel for the Philadelphia, Wilmington and Baltimore Railroad (later the Pennsylvania Railroad).

 Scott served as a member of the Governors' Council in 1827 and 1830.
 Scott served as a member of the Maryland Senate, representing Harford County, from 1838 to 1843.

+Later in life, he practiced law with Henry D. Farnandis.

 Personal life

-Scott's son William Grason Scott would serve as a state delegate.
+Scott married Miss Boarman.
+They had two children, Daniel and Mrs. Parks Winchester.
+He married Miss Grason, daughter of judge Richard Grason.
+They had one son, William Grason Scott.
+His son William would serve as a state delegate.
+He had a home near Bel Air.

 Scott died on March 9, 1864, at the age of 67, in Baltimore.